grafitely/Note-to-keyboard/README.md

 ### Description

-Takess in microphone input, calculates frequency, and use frequency to map to a keyboard input for use in applications
+Takes in microphone input, calculates frequency, and use frequency to map to a keyboard input for use in applications

 ### Installation